zuixjs/cdnjs/CONTRIBUTING.md

 ### 5.1 Fork the cdnjs repository

 Forking the cdnjs repository is easy.
-Be aware that it is one of the largest repositories on GitHub (about 3GB), and this should be a consideration if you want to clone it to your computer.
+Be aware that it is one of the largest repositories on GitHub (>3GB), and this should be a consideration if you choose to clone it to your computer.

 To fork the repository via your browser, visit this link: